Tualatin Hills Park & Recreation District: History

 Then beginning in June 1954 the then county court, now board of commissioners, held meetings to work out what the boundaries would be for the proposed district.
-School districts in the area that withdrew fully or in part from the proposal included Aloha, McKinley, Groner, Sunset Valley, McKay, Bethany, and Cooper Mountain.
+School districts in the area that withdrew fully or in part from the proposal included Aloha-Huber, McKinley, Groner, Sunset Valley, McKay, Bethany, and Cooper Mountain.
 The district would be entirely within the boundaries of the then Beaverton Union High School District, which later through consolidation became the Beaverton School District.

 Opposition came mainly from farmers within the district who objected to increased taxes.
 The main arguments in support of the district were that increased recreation activities would decrease juvenile delinquency and that facilities within the area would reduce travel costs.
 The district planned to construct a centrally located swimming pool as the first priority if the district was created.
 In March 1955, the proposal was submitted to voters in the planned district, and the formation of the district was approved by a vote of 1,054 to 852, on March 4.
 At that time the district included all of Garden Home, Beaverton, Bonny Slope, Raleigh Hills, and the Washington County portion of Sylvan.
 Parts of Cooper Mountain, Hazeldale, Sunset Valley, Cedar Mill, and McKay also were in the new district.

 The district became the third parks district in Oregon, with two in Lane County already in existence.
 Stuhr was elected as one of the three original directors, and was then elected as president at the board's first meeting.
 She and the other two original directors of the district had been members of the Tualatin Hills Park and Recreation Council.
 When formed, the assessed value of the land in the district totaled $12 million, the population was about 22,000, and the budget for the first year was $65,000.
 William B. Pond was hired as the district's first superintendent in July 1955, and he started work in the position on September 1 at a salary of $7,500 per year.